Notre Dame-Cathedral Latin School: Campus

 The NDCL campus sits on 75 acres of land.
 The NDCL High School is made up of three separate buildings off the main one.
 Currently, the campus consists of one football stadium, two gyms, two baseball fields, two softball field, six tennis courts, two ponds, and four football-soccer practice fields.
 Notre Dame Elementary School is located nearby, "up the hill" from the high school building.

 NDCL has two campus building projects: the Capstone Project, to construct a new performing arts auditorium and a new gym, as well as the Stadium Initiative, to lay new turf at the football stadium and replace the track around it.
 The Stadium Initiative was completed in August 2012 and the first game was played on August 24, 2012.

 Athletics

 NDCL competes in Ohio High School Athletic Association (OHSAA).

-NDCL competes in the Crown Conference, which was formed in 2021.
-NDCL was previously a member of the first iteration of the Crown Conference from 1967 to 1979 (as Cathedral Latin) and the North Coast League from 1991 to 2020.
+NDCL competes in the North Coast Conference, which was formed in 2024.
+NDCL was previously a member of the Crown Conference from 1967 to 1979 (as Cathedral Latin), the North Coast League from 1991 to 2020, and the second iteration of the Crown Conference from 2021 to 2024.